martynasbi/Millionaire/README.md

 ## Introduction

+In the beginning of the game you will have to choose English or Lithuanian language:
+* Type ```EN``` if you want the game to start in English language;
+* Type ```LT``` if you want the game to start in Lithuanian language.

+After language choice, you will be asked if you are ready to start the game.

-The program will provide you 10 questions and 4 answers, accordingly with letters: ```A, B, C and D```.
+The program provides you 10 questions and 4 answers, accordingly with letters: ```A, B, C and D```.

 During the game you can reach two safe zones: **25 000 Eur** and **180 000 Eur**:
 * First safe zone will be reached, if you correctly answer first 4 questions;